-We plan to offer a class for girl scouts and boy scouts oriented toward that organization's merit badge or similar recognition program.
+We hope to offer a class for girl scouts, boy scouts and/or 4-H members oriented toward that organization's merit badge or similar recognition program.
 A mature high school student (especially with a parent enrolling in the same class) would be possible in some PhotoMidwest classes with the permission of both PhotoMidwest and the class instructor.

 There are several other local organizations that may offer photography programs for children or teenagers.